Street-Running Rail Collisions Safety Advisory 24-2

 Street-Running Rail-to-POV at RGX Collisions

-Street running rail-to-POV at RGX collisions became more frequent per vehicle revenue mile in each of the last 5 years.
+Street running rail-to-POV at RGX collisions became more frequent per vehicle revenue mile in each of the last five years.

-For more details about the parameters and methodology of FTA’s NTD data review, please refer to the Background section of Safety Advisory 24-2, available further down this page.
+For more details about the parameters and methodology of FTA’s NTD data review, please refer to the Background section of Safety Advisory 24-2.

 FTA's Rail Grade Crossing Safety Resources for Transit Agencies: This webpage provides 1.
 Data to analyze the current safety landscape and historical trends, 2.
 Resources to educate and inform the public, and 3.
 Resources to assist transit agencies in making transit safer for all.
 FTA Standards Development Program: In May 2022, FTA released its Rail Transit Roadway/ Pedestrian Grade Crossing Exploratory Report, which presents a thorough analysis based on an extensive literature review and industry surveys.
 The report examines the challenges and issues that RTAs encounter with addressing rail collisions with people and passenger vehicles.
 Sections 5 and 6 of this report provide various case studies that highlight numerous vehicular and pedestrian hazards, along with suggested safety measures.
 This report can serve as a valuable resource for RTAs conducting safety risk assessments and developing effective safety risk mitigations. |